aminroosta/postgrest-example/readme.md

 # PostgREST Docker Compose

-This project uses docker-compose to run a PostgREST server with a PostgreSQL database and a Swagger UI for documentation.
+This project uses docker-compose to run a [PostgREST](https://postgrest.org/en/stable/) server with a PostgreSQL database and a Swagger UI for documentation.

 ## Requirements

-- Docker
-- Docker Compose
+- Docker & Docker Compose
 - A `.envrc` file with the following variables:
   - `PGUSER`: the PostgreSQL user name
   - `PGPASSWORD`: the PostgreSQL user password
   - `PGDATABASE`: the PostgreSQL database name